 We help healthcare providers improve patient care and satisfaction by providing comprehensive molecular testing for viral and bacterial pathogens.
-Specifically the presence of influenza A and B as well as other respiratory infections.
+Specifically, the presence of Covid-19, influenza A and B as well as other respiratory infections.

 Most infections present with similar signs & symptoms.
-Our targeted approach to ingectious diseease gives rapid and accurate information to help improve patient management & treatment (such as avoiding unnecessary use of antibiotics).
-By using a non-invasive, saliva-based, molecular syndromic approach and a broad test menu, Warrior Dx can better detect and identify your patient’s infectious agent with an easy, one-step diagnostic test.
+Our targeted approach to infectious disease gives rapid and accurate information to help improve patient management & treatment (such as avoiding unnecessary use of antibiotics).
+By using a non-invasive, saliva-based, molecular syndromic approach and a broad test menu, Warrior Dx can better detect and identify your patient’s infectious agent with an easy to administer, single-step, saliva diagnostic test.

 Pneumonia patients are frequently over-treated with antibiotics because it is difficult to quickly identify the pathogen responsible for their symptoms.
 Our Pneumonia Panel delivers fast, accurate pathogen identification, which may allow physicians to put patients on appropriate therapy quicker.

 The Warrior Dx Pneumonia Panel uses PCR technology to identify nucleic acid for 33 targets – even If an organism will not grow in culture.
 The most advanced panel to date, it is the only FDA-cleared sample-to-answer assay that tests for 26 pathogens and 7 antibiotic resistance markers associated with pneumonia.
 It is also the first FDA-cleared molecular test to report semi-quantitative results on 15 bacteria.

 A Gastrointestinal PCR Panel Improves Clinical Management and Lowers Health Care Costs